andymeek/iso-country-codes-converter/README.md

 ### Documentation

+#### Installation

+	npm install

+Note: you may want to install the package dependencies globally if you don't have them already...

+	npm install -g babel-cli
+	npm install -g browserify
+	npm install -g jasmine

 #### Getting Started

+###### Building the project

+The following command will transpile the ES6 module to ES5, minify the JS, then run the unit tests.

+	npm run all

 The script is a simple, with two publically accessible methods for the country code conversion.